lac-dcc/lif/README.md

 ## Experiments

-The charts below compare our implementation with three different tools to linearize programs: [Lif](https://github.com/lac-dcc/lif), [Constantine](https://github.com/pietroborrello/constantine) and [SC-Eliminator](https://bitbucket.org/mengwu/timingsyn).
-The last two tools come in two versions: with (Orig) our without (CFL) data-flow linearization.
+The charts below compare our implementation with three different tools to linearize programs.
+[Constantine](https://github.com/pietroborrello/constantine) and [SC-Eliminator](https://bitbucket.org/mengwu/timingsyn) come in two versions: with (Orig) our without (CFL) data-flow linearization.
 We show:

 * Running time of transformed programs (top): How does the proposed approach impact the running time of programs?